voelzmo/codex/implementation/proto-BOSH/vault.md

     ![search_example](/images/search_example.png)

-    This informs us to look not in the `.file` folders.
-Those are used for inheriting settings between layers that `genesis` manages.
+    TODO: Why can we usually skip the `.foldername` folders?

-    Focus then, on the `aws/site/resource_pools.yml` file in this case.
-Open it looking inside for the reference to `Define the z1 AWS availability zone`.
+    Open the file `aws/site/resource_pools.yml` and look for reference to `Define the z1 AWS availability zone`:

-    Inside the `aws/site/resource_pools.yml` file we find:

     ```
     meta: